SUSE/ha-sap-terraform-deployments/azure/README.md

 As a good example, you could find some pillar examples into the folder [pillar_examples](https://github.com/SUSE/ha-sap-terraform-deployments/blob/master/pillar_examples)
 These files **aren't ready for deployment**, be careful to customize them or create your own files.

-### QA usage
-You may have noticed the variable *qa_mode*, this project is also used for QA testing.

-**qa_mode** is used to inform the deployment that we are doing QA, for example disable extra packages installation (sap, ha pattern etc).
-In this case, don't forget to set qa_mode to true.

 ### Deployment execution
 And then, after customizing the configuration files, run from your working directory the following commands: